ans-hub/game_engine_sr/README.md

 # Software renderer and game console

-This repository contains implementation of `game console` suggested by Andre Lamothe in the book [Advanced 3D Graphics and Rasterization](http://a.co/6XNNYrD).
-The main idea of suggested game console was to study different algorithms (graphics, games, etc), using vurtual linear addressed video buffer.
+This repository contains implementation of software game engine.
+The main idea of this game engine was to study different algorithms (graphics, games, etc), using vurtual linear addressed video buffer.
 This means that all the manipulations with the graphics (math, transformation, rasterisation, etc.) you must perform manually.
 And only then you will send data to the video memory.

-But in this great book we have a game console written for Windows.
-Thus for those people who likes this book and want to start to write games and who haven't Windows this may became a problem.

-`Note: `This console is under development as I read the book

 ## Linear video buffer implementation

-One of the problems that I faced was an implementation of abstract linear addressed video buffer.
+The idea of using abstract linear addressed video buffer was taken from book of Andre LaMothe.
+And implementation on this buffer under the linux was the problem that I faced.

 In my implementation the linear video buffer is an abstraction consisting of an array in the system memory with a step of 4 bytes to store the pixel color in the format `ARGB (byte-ordered)`.
 Usually buffer has size is evaluated as *window_width x widnow_height x bytes_per_pixel*.